mozilla-l10n/localizer-documentation/misc/l10n_testing.md

 ### Broken hyperlinks

 Broken hyperlinks occur in a couple of different ways:
-1) When there are typos in the hyperlink markup, the markup is then exposed to users.
+1. When there are typos in the hyperlink markup, the markup is then exposed to users.
-2) When the hyperlink links to a site that is not obvious by the text it’s linked to (e.g., linking to the wrong support article according to the link`s context).
+2. When the hyperlink links to a site that is not obvious by the text it’s linked to (e.g., linking to the wrong support article according to the link’s context).
 These can only be discovered by using the website or software regularly and clicking each hyperlink available to ensure that they take the user to the intended website.

 ## What to do when you find an error while testing